Browse journals > International Journal for Parasitology: Parasites and Wildlife > Guide for authors

 The journal encourages authors to create an AudioSlides presentation with their published article.
 AudioSlides are brief, webinar-style presentations that are shown next to the online article on ScienceDirect.
 This gives authors the opportunity to summarize their research in their own words and to help readers understand what the paper is about.
 More information and examples are available at http://www.elsevier.com/audioslides.
 Authors of this journal will automatically receive an invitation e-mail to create an AudioSlides presentation after acceptance of their paper.

 For non-integrated supplementary files, a footnote should be typed on the title page of the manuscript: ′ Note: Supplementary data associated with this article.
 A copy of supplementary material should be submitted at the same time as the manuscript.
 Preferred formats are Microsoft Office for text or graphics and AVI for movie files.
 Maximum size of files is 10 MB.
 If files cannot be reduced to 10MB, authors should contact the IJPPAW Editorial Office at IJPPAW@elsevier.com.
+Please submit the supplementary data as one file containing all the supplementary figures and tables.

 The following list will be useful during the final checking of an article prior to sending it to the journal for review.
 Please consult this Guide for Authors for further details of any item.